mohammed-azeemuddin/FastMeet/README.md

 Both the scripts have one thing in common , they enter all the necessary details required to connect to the meeting without you having to do anything.

 Python Libraries used :
--> Selenium (for automation in web browser)
+1) Selenium (for automation in web browser)
--> win32com (for simulating key presses)
+2) win32com (for simulating key presses)
--> pyttsx3 (Python text to speech library)
+3) pyttsx3 (Python text to speech library)
--> pyaudio (for working with audio and voice)
+4) pyaudio (for working with audio and voice)
--> SpeechRecognition (for identifying speech)
+5) SpeechRecognition (for identifying speech)
--> Windows Task Scheduler (for running the script on a specified time daily/weekly etc.)
+Also , Windows Task Scheduler (for running the script on a specified time daily/weekly etc.)

 The video demo : https://www.youtube.com/watch?v=_WiJtKpCjKE